2019-MIT-Environmental-Bioinformatics/Lab-amplicon/Amplicon-pipeline.md

 > *since we do not have visualization in poseidon you will have to download the files locally*

+For this exercise you will need to start an *srun* or submit and sbatch script Use 20G of memory and 24 nodes

+Remember that after you access the compute node you will need to activate your environment in order for qiime to run

 ### Import your demultiplexed sequences
 ```qiime tools import --type 'SampleData[PairedEndSequencesWithQuality]' --input-path arctic_manifest --output-path arctic_demux.qza --input-format PairedEndFastqManifestPhred33V2```